justinkelly/justinkelly.github.io/_posts/2012-07-04-chrome-search.markdown

 URL: https://duckduckgo.com/?q=%21+%s
 ```

+Once done this is how it'll appear in the Manage Search Engiens section in Chrome

 ![chrome add search engines](/img/chrome-direct.png)

 Now if you start your search in Chrome with either `!go` or `!dgo` you'll go straith to the page you want and by-pass the search engiens results page